 2. Make Higher Education More Affordable for All

-Because of the educators and allies who took action, the White House has announced a new student-debt cancelation plan, that could forgive up to $20,000 in federal student debt for borrowers.
-This victory comes on top of the temporary Public Service Loan Forgiveness waiver, which has delivered $10 billion in loan forgiveness for public-service workers over the past nine months.
+Because of the educators and allies who took action, the White House has announced a new student-debt cancellation plan, that could forgive up to $20,000 in federal student debt for borrowers.
+This victory comes on top of the temporary Public Service Loan Forgiveness waiver, which has delivered $42 billion in loan forgiveness for 615,000 public-service workers and counting.

 But we won't stop until everyone is able to learn and grow without a lifelong burden of student debt.

 With more members, we have more power to create change.
 Join the National Education Association to access vital student debt support and to add your voice to the movement to make higher education affordable for everyone.